What It Is

 Why It Matters

 Flexible work options can help attract and retain quality employees.
 A Bain & Company study found that “the availability of viable flexible job offerings—that fit the organization’s culture—could increase retention in men by 25 percent and in women by 40 percent.”
-These percentages highlight the fact that women place high value on flexible work options, likely due to the increasing personal demands faced by women in terms of children and elder care.
+These percentages highlight the fact that women in particular place high value on flexible work options.
+This is likely due to the comparatively high child and elder care demands that women often face.

 The President’s Council of Economic Advisers reported that the benefits of remote working include lowering absenteeism, reducing turnover, improving the health of workers, and raising productivity.
 Additional economic benefits include an average savings of $20,000 per year for each full-time employee that works remotely.